-Drywood Termites
+- Drywood Termites

 - The nation’s most common type of termite

 - Prefer soft and rotting wood

 - Require moisture to survive, so they build colonies in moist soil near wooden structures

 - Enter homes through mud tubes and openings in the foundation

 - May enter homes through accessible outdoor wood or may be brought in with infested furniture

 - An invasive species of subterranean termite that are highly destructive due to their large colony size

 - Less common in South Carolina, but have been sighted in the state

 - Enter homes through mud tubes and cracks in the foundation

 How to Get Rid of Termites

 What should you do if you think you have a termite problem?
 The first thing to do is to confirm if there is an infestation, and if so, its severity.
 Compass Pest Management is a family-owned termite control company that serves homes in the state of Georgia.
-Our Cornelia pest control company features a team of certified professionals delivers fast, effective, and friendly service, eliminating termites and giving you peace of mind.
+Our Cornelia pest control company features a team of certified professionals that deliver fast, effective, and friendly service, eliminating termites and giving you peace of mind.